 You have heard it before: what you put online can potentially be there forever.
 This reminds us that the way in which we represent ourselves in the online world is important to our potential careers and goals.
-Even when photos, status updates, and links are deleted from the internet, they often are connected elsewhere online and may resurface at just the right (or wrong) moment.
+Even when photos, status updates and links are deleted from the internet, they are often connected elsewhere online and may resurface anytime.

-Your résumé no longer solely speaks for your professionalism, education, and experience.
+Your resume no longer solely speaks for your professionalism, education and experience.
 Enhancing your online persona will heighten your chances of landing your dream job.
-As you already know, the internet is growing into part of our everyday lives.
-Companies don’t just want to know what you look like on paper; they want to know what you look like in your everyday life.
-Hiring managers want to see personality, responsibility, leadership, and good decision making skills when they “stumble” upon your social networking pages.
+As you already know, the internet is a part of our everyday lives.
+Companies don’t just want to know what you look like on paper.
+They want to know what you look like in your everyday life.
+Hiring managers want to see personality, responsibility, leadership and good decision-making skills when they find your social pages.

 Paint a Pretty Self Portrait

-We live in a world in which first impressions are crucial; our image can make or break us.
-To avoid embarrassment, angry bosses, and unemployment, always maintain a professional appearance to maintain a positive and professional reputation at work.
-This includes personal websites, such as Facebook, Twitter, and Instagram!
-Don’t let hiring managers make assumptions about you based on those college party photos you were tagged in years ago.
-Instead, brand yourself through social media.
+We live in a world in which first impressions are crucial.
+Our image can make or break us.
+Always maintain a professional appearance to maintain a positive and professional reputation at work.
+This includes personal websites, such as Facebook, Twitter and Instagram.
+Don’t let hiring managers make assumptions about you based on those photos you were tagged in years ago.
+Instead, control how you (re)brand yourself through social media.

-LinkedIn is one of the top professional social media resources used by companies, managers, students, and professionals alike.
-Whether currently employed or unemployed, crafting an impressive LinkedIn profile is a key component to present and future success.
-Perfecting your LinkedIn profile takes more than posting a luring résumé.
-Users should fill out the summary and interests sections.
-You have a chance to show your creativity and personality: take it!
+LinkedIn is one of the top professional social media resources used by companies, managers, students, and professionals.
+Regardless of your current employment status, crafting an impressive LinkedIn profile is a key component to future success.
+Perfecting your LinkedIn profile takes more than posting an attractive resume.
+Users should also fill out the summary and interests sections.
+You have a chance to show your creativity and personality, so use this to your advantage.

 Your Connections are More Than a Number

 Do not think of your connections as simply networking opportunities.
 You can learn from your connections.
-With LinkedIn, you can study what your connections are researching, see what others are writing about, and understand what the competition has to offer.
+With LinkedIn, you can study what your connections are researching, see what others are writing about and understand what the competition has to offer.
 If you are lucky enough to make a connection with someone who is willing to give you advice or serve as a mentor, then you will have an edge over others with your same credentials.

-The job hunt is no time to let your pride shine.
-Don’t be too embarrassed to admit you are on the job hunt.
+Don’t be embarrassed to admit you are on the job hunt.
 Flex Job states, “Since most people prefer to consider Facebook a “personal” network, it’s a challenge to make the most of the fact that many people use it to find professional candidates.
 The solution is to make public status updates.”
-While your friends and family might not immediately know of any openings, they will likely think of you if a position opens!
+While your friends and family might not immediately know of any openings, they will likely think of you if a position opens.
 This enables your Facebook connections to help you network.
 Opportunities may arise where you least expect.
 It is also helpful to post articles, concepts, or ideas related to your areas of expertise or interests.